matea-nikolac/insta-forked/README.md

 No significant bugs were identified during the project.

 ## Future Improvements
-Some potential future improvements for the project are:

 * Adding a like button for posts
 * Ordering the home feed based on the number of likes
 * Implementing the ability to edit or delete comments